jharwell/sierra/docs/src/tutorials/project/new-bc.rst

 ==============

 #.
 Define the :func:`sierra.core.batch_criteria.BatchCriteria.arena_dims()`
    function.
-This will enable SIERRA to determine the size of the experimeont space from batch criteria, instead of the cmdline.
+This will enable SIERRA to determine the size of the experiment space from batch criteria, instead of the cmdline.

    ..
 NOTE:: This function is one of the two ways in which the requirement that